 I also wanna point out that you shouldn’t beat yourself up if you’ve been buying cruelty-free products and discovering they have animal ingredients in them after the fact.
 Nobody’s perfect, and quite honestly, some ingredients are so ambiguous (with their 14-syllable science labby names), that it’s virtually impossible to know WTF you’re buying.

-Luckily, lots of companies are incorporating logos like these:
+Luckily, lots of companies are incorporating vegan and cruelty-free logos like these:

 My advice is to not only look for these types of logos, but always read labels for ingredients (just like when shopping for vegan food)—and if all else fails, contact the company and ask them if their products are vegan and/or cruelty-free.
 Ask them if their products/ingredients are tested on animals (by a third party or otherwise) and whether or not they sell in countries like China, where animal testing for imported beauty products is required by law.
 You’ll be glad you did (peace of mind is priceless)! xx